Your Autoregressive Model Already Reveals the Causal Graph: Methodology

 Operators are often confronted with observing a single sequence during inference to understand generalizable rules (e.g., "Fire causes Smoke") rather than specific timestamps \((\mathcal{G}_{t,s})\).
 We adapt the terminology from~\cite{assaad_survey_ijcai_cd_time_series} regarding summary causal graph (SCG), which treats the unique event types in \(\mathcal{X}\) as the variables of interest.
-Therefore, for a single sequence \(s\), we aim to recover its \emph{Instance Summary Causal Graph}. \begin{definition}[Instance Summary Causal Graph] Let \(\mathcal{X}_s \subseteq \mathcal{X}\) be the set of unique event types in \(s\).
-The Instance SCG \(\mathcal{G}_{s} = (\mathcal{X}_s, \mathcal{E}_s)\) is the surjective projection of the Instance Graph \(\mathcal{G}_{t,s}\) onto \(\mathcal{X}_s\).
-Specifically, a type-level edge \(u \to v\) exists in \(\mathcal{G}_s\) if and only if it appears at least once in the instance graph:
+Therefore, for a single sequence \(s\), we aim to recover its \emph{Sample Summary Causal Graph}. \begin{definition}[Sample Summary Causal Graph] Let \(\mathcal{X}_s \subseteq \mathcal{X}\) be the set of unique event types in \(s\).
+The Sample SCG \(\mathcal{G}_{s} = (\mathcal{X}_s, \mathcal{E}_s)\) is the surjective projection of the Sample Graph \(\mathcal{G}_{t,s}\) onto \(\mathcal{X}_s\).
+Specifically, a type-level edge \(u \to v\) exists in \(\mathcal{G}_s\) if and only if it appears at least once in the sample graph:

-\end{definition} Hence, our causal discovery objective is to identify the parents \(\text{Pa}_{\mathcal{G}_{t,s}}(t)\) for each node in the sequence (e.g., detecting Fire@\(t_1\) \(\rightarrow\) Smoke@\(t_2\)) and aggregate them to reconstruct the instance summary causal graph \(\mathcal{G}_{s}\) (e.g., Fire \(\rightarrow\) Smoke), illustrated in Fig.~\ref{fig:methodology_pipeline} (right). \begin{remark}[Cyclicity in Summary Graphs] Consistent with the standard literature~\cite{assaad_survey_ijcai_cd_time_series}, the summary graph \(\mathcal{G}_{s}\) is an abstraction of the time-unrolled graph and is therefore permitted to contain cycles. \end{remark}
+\end{definition} Hence, our causal discovery objective is to identify the parents \(\text{Pa}_{\mathcal{G}_{t,s}}(t)\) for each node in the sequence (e.g., detecting Fire@\(t_1\) \(\rightarrow\) Smoke@\(t_2\)) and aggregate them to reconstruct the sample summary causal graph \(\mathcal{G}_{s}\) (e.g., Fire \(\rightarrow\) Smoke), illustrated in Fig.~\ref{fig:methodology_pipeline} (right). \begin{remark}[Cyclicity in Summary Graphs] Consistent with the standard literature~\cite{assaad_survey_ijcai_cd_time_series}, the summary graph \(\mathcal{G}_{s}\) is an abstraction of the time-unrolled graph and is therefore permitted to contain cycles. \end{remark}